JaapRood/vry/README.md

 ## State

 State is the most basic type in Vry.
-It allows you to create instances of a type with defaults in place, identify instances, merge them, serialize them back to plain javascript objects as well as spec.
+It allows you to create instances of a type with defaults in place, identify instances, merge them and serialize them back to plain javascript objects.

 ### var type = State.create(name, defaults)